szelongq/tp/docs/UserGuide.md

 ### Add number of leaves for an employee : `addLeaves`

-Adds the specified number of days to the current leave quota (number of days of leave left) of a chosen employee.
+Adds the specified number of days to the current leaveBalance quota (number of days of leaveBalance left) of a chosen employee.

 Format: `addLeaves INDEX NO_OF_DAYS`